-Manual: If not running on AWS, you can select this option to enter your access key and secret key, directly or by reference.
+Manual: If not running on AWS, you can select this option to enter a static set of user-associated IAM credentials (your access key and secret key) directly or by reference.
+This is useful for Workers not in an AWS VPC, e.g., those running a private cloud.
 The Manual option exposes these corresponding additional fields:

 - Access key: Enter your AWS access key.
-If not present, will fall back to env.AWS_ACCESS_KEY_ID, or to the metadata endpoint for IAM role credentials. - Secret key: Enter your AWS secret key.
-If not present, will fall back to env.AWS_SECRET_ACCESS_KEY, or to the metadata endpoint for IAM credentials.
+If not present, will fall back to the env.AWS_ACCESS_KEY_ID environment variable, or to the metadata endpoint for IAM role credentials. - Secret key: Enter your AWS secret key.
+If not present, will fall back to the env.AWS_SECRET_ACCESS_KEY environment variable, or to the metadata endpoint for IAM credentials.